 What is a sympathectomy?

 Deep inside your chest, a structure called the sympathetic nerve chain runs up and down along your spine.
+It is the part of the nervous system responsible for the fight or flight response.
 During a sympathectomy, a surgeon cuts or clamps this nerve chain.
 This keeps nerve signals from passing through it.

 Why might I need a sympathectomy?